Learn the common signs of mental illness in adults and adolescents.

 A specific treatment to reverse the effects of olanzapine/Samidorphan does not exist.

 Common side effects

-Low blood pressure, drowsiness, extrapyramidal symptoms, restlessness, dizziness, headache, fatigue, insomnia, increased prolactin, weight gain, increased appetite, dry mouth, indigestion, constipation, liver function test abnormalities, weakness, accidental injury
+Low blood pressure, drowsiness, extrapyramidal symptoms, restlessness, dizziness, headache, fatigue, insomnia, increased prolactin, increased serum glucose, increased serum triglycerides, weight gain, increased appetite, dry mouth, indigestion, constipation, liver function test abnormalities, weakness, accidental injury

 Rare/serious side effects

 Olanzapine/samidorphan may cause sudden withdrawal symptoms in people who are physiologically dependent on opioids (such as codeine, hydrocodone, oxycodone, morphine, fentanyl, or heroin) if they still have opioids in their system when starting olanzapine/samidorphan.
 Prior to starting olanzapine/samidorphan, there should be at least a 7-14 day opioid-free period.
 It is important you inform your health care provider of all medications or substances you are taking before starting olanzapine/samidorphan.